 Along with the convenience of remote visual monitoring, the unit is equipped with a speaker for audible notification.
 The unit will sound when certain conditions occur, keeping the network manager informed of the system's status even when the unit is not being watched.
 Additionally, the Link LED on the face of the GLD indicates communication with the host.
 A red flash indicates receive activity while a green flash shows transmit activity.

-It's 6:03 PM on Thursday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 9:59 AM on Saturday at our Fresno, CA, USA headquarters.
+We'll start work on your quote first thing on Monday.